JayTheDervish/FirstGameEngine/README.txt

 (Note: Controller is a Logitech Dual Action, but it should map one to one with an Xbox controller.)

-Update (11/5/2017): Serialization is not working (thus factory isn't either), but components are in place and I will be working this week to get that going.
+Update (11/16/2017): Serialization is done.
+Event Handling is in place but not completely done.
+Will work on adding it over the weekend.